 For more information see the course homepage at www.environmental-management.dk

-Note 1: In the beginning of the course all students will meet at the University of Copenhagen for two days to get to know each other, meet the teachers, learn about the online learning system, and visit the European Environmental Agency in Copenhagen.
+Note 1: In week 35 all students will meet at the University of Copenhagen to get to know each other, meet the teachers, learn about the online learning system, and visit the European Environmental Agency in Copenhagen.

 Note 2: Students may follow the course in the first or second year of their Master programme, e.g. as a part of the Basic Semester Package in the EnvEuro MSc programme in Environmental Science (see www.enveuro.eu).

 The aim of the course is to provide a solid understanding of how